MetOffice/simulation-systems/source/Reviewers/releases/lfric_apps_release.rst

   * The script will ask for a working copy path - this can be any lfric apps working copy as it will not be modified.
-  * The version number and ticket number are not required, although an entry is required.
+  * The version number and PR number are not required, although an entry is required.
   * The kgo install directory must be updated to vnX.Y